kolinger/rd-usb/README.md

 **UM34C/UM24C/UM25C Bluetooth or TC66C USB**
 1. Select your device version.
 2. Name your session.
 For example 'testing some power bank'.
-This is used to seperate multiple measurements from each other.
+This is used to separate multiple measurements from each other.
 3. Select sample rate.
 Faster sample rate will result in more accurate data but also will create a lot more data.
 For short measurements use faster sample rate.
 For longer use slower rate.
-Choose carefuly.
+Choose carefully.
 4. Follow Setup link to find your serial port or click Connect if you already have port selected.
 5. Connection will be hopefully successful and you will see live measurements in graph.
    Otherwise read log for error messages.